 Whenever you read about Social Selling, everyone spends a lot of time talking about creating content.
 It makes sense, because content is at the core of a successful social selling program.
 But you shouldn’t be paying your salespeople to create content.
-Instead, teach them how to properly curate content to create awareness, entice interest and convert sales prospects to happy new customers.
+Instead, teach them how to properly curate content (maybe even give them the proper virtual selling skills training) to create awareness, entice interest and convert sales prospects to happy new customers.

 And that’s why today we’re going to spend a few minutes talking about the four key social selling roles of content curation for salespeople.

 Content Curation vs Content Filtering

 First though, let’s talk about the difference between Content Filtering and Content Curation because most folks use the latter term as a generic.

 Specifically speaking, most of what you see in today’s Social Selling efforts is Content Filtering — folks finding and sharing “helpful” articles, research, etc., on social media or via direct channels such as text and email.

 Content Curation takes Content Filtering one step further on the helpfulness meter.
 When you curate content, you don’t just find and share.
 You find and share along with some kind of contextual information you add.
 It’s this context that helps your reader understand why they should pay attention to the content you’re sharing and what it should mean for their business.
 It’s what converts the content you share from noise to signal.

 Anyone can filter and share.
 But when you truly curate, add that additional contextual information or frame of reference, you begin to craft an image in your prospects’ mind.
 Now you’re not just the human RSS feed for (insert topic here) but instead evolve to the known expert in a particular vertical, category or field.